Ranking score and calculations

 Who shows up on the list?

-An athlete and their results from a race will be on the ranking list if, and only if:
+An athlete and their results from a race will be on the ranking list if:

 To check if you already have an Athlete ID, or to register an Athlete ID, click here.